Mi Voto, Mi Voz Campaign

 Advocating for Proactive State and Federal Legislation

 Equally important is fighting the bad bills filed by anti-immigrant politicians in the Texas Legislative Session, happening every two years.
-In the 2011 session, Tomball Republican Debbie Riddle filed an Arizona-style bill that would have been a disaster for Texas and the Rio Grande Valley had a broad coalition not formed to to fight these bills and stop them from passing into law.
+In the 2017 session, Texas’ Governor Gregg Abbot signed SB4, an Arizona-style bill, which will be a disaster for Texas and the Rio Grande Valley, despite uproar from across that fought this bill to keep it from state passing into law.

-Likewise, in 2013, LUPE members and other Equal Voice Network partners traveled with the Reform Immigration for Texas Alliance to Washington, DC to advocate for immigration reform that respects the rights and liberties of border community members.
+During the 2017 Texas Legislature session, LUPE members and other Equal Voice Network partners traveled with the Reform Immigration for Texas Alliance (RITA) to Austin, TX to advocate for immigration reform that respects the rights and liberties of border community members.